internet4refugees/beherbergung/docs/ARCHITECTURE.md

 The delivered formats are loaded into objects.
 In general, we expect 2-dimensional data.

 **First step - Reading** A file contains multiple rows.
 Each row is a data point.
 Each row has multiple values.
-Imports as CSV support headers.
+Import via CSV supports headers.
 **Second step - Mapping** The internal 2-dimensional data grid is mapped using associative attribute naming.
 Additional rules, checks and special functions are added - see 'offer_mapping'.
 This allows you to process custom representations